tivac/modular-css/docs/api.md

 #### `namer`

-Specify a function (that takes `filename` & `selector` as arguments to produce scoped selectors.
+Specify a function (that takes `filename` & `selector` as arguments) to produce scoped selectors.

+Can also pass a string that will be `require()`'d and executed, it should return the namer function.

 **Default**: Function that returns `"mc" + unique-slug(<file>) + "_" + selector`